rprakashg/blog/posts/build-your-platform-with-ocp.md

 ---
-date: "2022-07-08"
+date: "2022-07-25"
 author: "Ram Gopinathan"
-published: false
+published: true
 title: "Eight reasons why I would buid my digital applications platform on OpenShift"
 categories: ["Platform"]
 tags: ["OpenShift", "Platform", "Kubernetes", "Digital"]
 archived: false
 ---

 A good solid digital applications platform is the foundation of any successful Digital Transformation and Application Modernization initiatives.
 Large enterprises often invest in this area as they embark on these initiatives.
 In this post, I wanted to talk about my top eight reasons why I would build my digital applications platform on OpenShift.
-I'm going to deep dive into each in later articles with demos that showcase the capabilities I'm talking about here.
+Just to be clear these aren't listed in any order of priority, they are just my 8 reasons.
+In later articles I'm going to deep dive into each with demos that showcase the capabilities I'm talking about here.

 **1) Enterprise ready kubernetes**